-The company has a quality manual, complying with ISO 9001 and BRC 6, which state the company's commitment to quality and food safety.
+The company has a quality manual, complying with ISO 9001 and BRC 6, which states the company's commitment to quality and food safety.
 The quality manual is the total of all quality documents, going from the policy, over system procedures, working procedures, work instructions, registration documents.
-An electronic quality manual named ' is in place and available to departmental managers.
-A document control procedure (P-NCB-NL-10007) controls the issue of documents to ensure they are at the correct issue status at points of use or reference.
+An electronic quality manual named ' or f is in place and available to departmental managers.
+No restrictions for use with valid password.

+A document control procedure controls the issue of documents to ensure they are at the correct issue status at points of use or reference.
 It also includes how obsolete documentation is handled.
-The procedure for quality records (P-NCB-10011) defines how long records are maintained, how they are reviewed and where they are stored / archived.
-Most records are hand written.
-All documents are kept for at least THT + 12 months.
-Longest shelf-life is 15 months (sterilized products).
-All electronic data are secured by daily back-ups.
-Assessed:
+Documents checked all had issue date, reference and authorisation.